magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- Display decks containing selected card in Card Explorer, double-click deck name to view list of cards in deck
+- display decks containing selected card in Card Explorer, double-click deck name to view list of cards in deck

-- Display tokens in Card Explorer
+- display tokens in Card Explorer

-- Highlight icons in action and status bar on mouse over
+- highlight icons in action and status bar on mouse over

-- Add reason in log for unattaching aura/equipment
+- add reason in log for unattaching aura/equipment

 - added the following to the card script:
   * Allow rider effect to reference target by putting reference word between asterisks